Adobe Illustrator Tutorial for Beginners

 In this Beginner Adobe Illustrator Tutorial, we will be focusing on the beginner using shapes.
-In this his tutorial we will be going through a simple process of building and coloring using shapes.
+In this his tutorial we will be going through a simple process of building, aligning and coloring using shapes.
 We will be going through our resource anchor point guide to build our character and practice using shapes, round corners, shape builder, and the align panel.
 This Tutorial is a part of our Beginner Guide.
 Looking to Follow Along?
 If you do not have our Brushes + Resources, I recommend to start there first if you intend on Following Along.
 Download our Brushes + Resources to Follow Along with our 50 Step by Steps on the Website or 100 Beginner Tutorials Playlist on YouTube.

 Building with Shapes